 It can be used outside, but it’s essential not to spray it directly on beneficial insects since it may harm them if it makes contact.

 People in North Dakota use neem oil heavily during the long winter months.
 It is entirely safe to use indoors.

 Which Insects Can Neem Oil Effectively Repel?

 Neem oil has been quite effective in ridding houseplants of various pests.
-This oil deters insects from your garden, such as beetles, caterpillars, worms, and other bugs that feed on plants.
+This oil deters insects from your gardens, such as beetles, caterpillars, worms, and other bugs that feed on plants.

 Millipedes have 34 to 400 legs.
 These legs are composed of seven individual parts that are essentially identical to one another.

 Some produce cyanide to use as a toxin.
 You can also encounter some bioluminescent millipedes.

 How to Get Rid of Millipedes

 Millipedes are found in Hawaii in abundance.
 The first step in getting rid of them is to figure out what kind of millipedes you have.

 They have the potential to grow in length and limb count.
 They resemble worms, the common centipede, and even caterpillars to the untrained eye.